Etsitpab/JSM/README.md

 - [Image matching with local descriptors](http://etsitpab.github.io/JSM/JSM/examples/sift/sift.html) (Alpha version)
 - [A contrario histogram modes detection](http://etsitpab.github.io/JSM/JSM/examples/modes/modes.html) (Alpha version)

-The documentation can be consulted [here](http://etsitpab.github.io/JSM/).
-The code is documented using [jsduck](https://github.com/senchalabs/jsduck).
-Once it is installed just use the command `make doc`
-If you experience problem, be sure that you installed the ruby1.9-dev (or more recent) package and check this [page](https://github.com/senchalabs/jsduck/wiki/Installation).

 # How to compile and test it